EVM To Be Remodeled As Per International Standards: DG NIE - UrduPoint

 NIE participated in the tender along with many other international companies but the decision could not be made at that time.
 Since then, NIE had been working on this technology on its own along with incorporating the latest features in it as per the modern requirements.

-The machine will be further improved as per recommendations of the committee and will be finally presented for trials, Soomro said.
+The machine would be further improved as per recommendations of the committee and would be finally presented for trials, Soomro said.

-The DG informed that the EVM comprised over three components (machines) including Ballot box which print the ballot paper and keep its record secretly, Vote Casting Unit which has electronic symbols and a Control Unit which will be used by ECP to operate the procedure and get the results.
+The DG informed that the EVM comprised over three components (machines) including Ballot box which would print the ballot paper and keep its record secretly, Vote Casting Unit which has electronic symbols and a Control Unit which would be used by ECP to operate the procedure and get the results.

-The EVM will show the total number of votes as well as the number of votes bagged by different political parties soon after closing of the voting process.
+The EVM would show the total number of votes as well as the number of votes bagged by different political parties soon after closing of the voting process.

 The software and hardware of EVM has been purely developed by this institute and its software security is encrypted data which cannot be accessed by others.